Students have many options for which to learn and train in clinical settings, both in the Lawrence area and the Kansas City metro region:

-The Hartley Family Center serves families with children of all ages who are deaf or hard of hearing, as well as children of deaf parents.
-The Center is dedicated to studying the nature, causes, diagnosis and treatment of hearing disorders in children, and the provision of state-of-the-science hearing health care services to children with hearing loss and their families.
-Learn more
+The Hartley Family Center serves families with children of all ages who are deaf or hard of hearing, as well as children of parents with hearing impairments.

 Hearing and Speech Clinics

 Testing and treatment is also available at KU Medical Center for all standard speech and/or language problems.
 The clinics also offer specialized services for voice disorders (laryngeal/velopharyngeal), speech issues related to laryngectomy or glossectomy, and feeding and swallowing problems.
-Speech-language pathologists here can address speech disorders in children and communication delays in infants and toddlers.
-Visit the clinic to learn more about speech and language services.
+Speech-language pathologists can address speech disorders in children and communication delays in infants and toddlers.
+Visit the clinic to learn more.